MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 **How can I make the driver aware about my firmware files (offer, payload) file that I need to send to my component A?**

 The firmware file information is set in the INF as registry values.
-See [Configure the CFU inbox driver INF](#configure-the-cfu-inbox-driver-inf) for details.

 **I have many firmware files, multiple offer, payload, for main component A and its subcomponents.
 How should I make the driver aware of which firmware file is meant for which component?**

 The firmware file information is set in the INF as registry values.
-See [Configure the CFU inbox driver INF](#configure-the-cfu-inbox-driver-inf) for details.

 **I have inbuilt component A and peripheral component B that needs an update.
 How should I make the driver aware of this?**